 European guidelines (EC guidelines and ECE regulations) and national guidelines have been drawn up for the issue of certificates and type-approvals.
 When you want to bring a vehicle or component onto the market, these guidelines stipulate the conditions that must be satisfied by your production process, by your product and by you as a manufacturer.

 These approvals are issued for entire vehicles (EC-WTA) and for systems, individual technical units or components.
 They are mandatory when registering vehicles in Member States of the European Union.
-The approvals are issued by the RDW, amongst others, on the basis of EC Directives.
-These approvals are identifiable by the small ‘e’.
+The approvals are issued amongst others by the RDW and are recognizable by the small 'e'.

 These approvals are issued for systems, technical units or components.
 No WVTA documents are issued with these approvals.
-The ECE regulations are mandatory for all countries that have voluntarily signed the relevant agreements.
+ECE regulations are mandatory for all countries that have voluntarily signed the relevant agreements and they are accepted worldwide.
 These approvals are identifiable by the large ‘E’.
-The ECE Regulations form the basis for the approvals and they are accepted worldwide.
 Some ECE Regulations are equivalent to EC Directives.
 In such cases, this is specified in the EC framework directives.

 National type approvals for small production series (NSS-TA)

 For various vehicle categories, the RDW can issue a national type approval for small production series under special conditions.
 This approval is based on national legislation.
 The approvals are issued for entire vehicles (NKS-WVTA) and are valid for one country.
 The approvals are identifiable by the small ‘e’, followed by ‘NKS'